gilzow/ezsql/readme.txt

 Just place some SQL on in the box and save it as a report.
 You can save multiple reports and they will be listed on the Admin Menu so you can quickly run them again anytime with just one click.
 You can place your reports on the User's Dashboard based on Roles.
 You can also put a report on a Page or Post using a shortcode like [SQLREPORT name="My Report" style="padding: 6px;" /]

+Updated May-6th

 There is also an shortcode for the wpdb::get_var function that you can use to display a single value from your database.
 For example, this will display the number of users on your site:
 [sqlgetvar]SELECT COUNT(*) FROM wp_users[/sqlgetvar]

+= Automatic Database Backups =

-Now your data can be automatically saved and archived every hour and/or every day, and backups can be emailed to the address you specify.
+Your database can be automatically saved and archived every hour and/or every day, and backups can be emailed to the address you specify.
 You can also restore the data to your WP DB or an external DB, which makes copying your database to another server and easy task.

-Updated October-19th

 == Installation ==